opsmanager1/opsmanager1/README.md

 ## About Me

-I am a Full-Stack Developer with 3.5+ years of commercial experience building scalable web applications and backend systems.
+I am a Full-Stack Developer building scalable web applications and backend systems.

 My primary focus is backend development with Python, Django, DRF, and FastAPI, where I work on REST APIs, business logic, integrations, background processing, and infrastructure setup.